Video Game: Cyberia

 - Let's Play: Game Informer did a full length playthrough.
 It can be seen here and here.

-- Nintendo Hard: The rail shooting parts of the game can get impossibly difficult, due to the sheer numbers of enemies being thrown at you almost non-stop.
-The terrible aiming controls on the console version (D pad only, no analog sticks) make it even worse (the Game Informer replay had to switch to a Playstation mouse to continue at one point).
+- Nintendo Hard: The rail shooting parts of the game were designed to be challenging for a PC with a mouse, and can get impossibly difficult for other input methods.
+Huge numbers of enemies are being thrown at you almost non-stop.
+The aiming controls on the console version use D pad only, no analog sticks.
+The Game Informer replay had to switch to a Playstation mouse to continue at one point.